Updated 5 Jan 2023

 Hazard is our biennial micro-festival of incidental intervention and sited performance — blurring the boundaries between art and activism…

 Our eighth Hazard was a Gambit in St Ann’s Square on 20 August 2022 — a game of strategy came to life, as human chess pieces invaded Manchester City Centre in a new kind of powerplay: turning the tables on the traditional order.
 A playful intervention — see a gallery of images from the day.

 Our seventh Hazard popped up in central Manchester on 4 August 2018, with shadowy figures moving silently through the city streets, playing, questioning, exploring visibility + vulnerability… See images from the day.

-Since 2007 over 100 artists have taken to the streets of Manchester including: Action Hero, Alex Bradley, Instant Dissidence, Jordan Mackenzie, Juliann O’Malley, Katherina Radeva, Kris Canavan, Michael Pinchbeck, Nicola Hunter, Richard DeDomenici, Sexcentenary, Shahram Entekhabi, the vacuum cleaner — so far we’ve wrapped Cathedral Gardens in fluttering hazard tape, hosted the world’s slowest fairground ride, moved the goalposts (literally) and witnessed breastfeeding in a shop window — oh, and conducted a hoola-hoopathon; The Larks have had the public riddling, racing and chasing as urban archaeologists and private investigators, injecting mass gaming into St Ann’s Square and beyond.
+We’ve wrapped Cathedral Gardens in fluttering hazard tape, hosted the world’s slowest fairground ride, moved the goalposts (literally), witnessed breastfeeding in a shop window, and conducted a hoola-hoopathon — while The Larks had the public riddling, racing, and chasing as urban archaeologists and private investigators, injecting mass gaming into St Ann’s Square + beyond…

 For a glimpse of previous outbreaks of hazardous behaviour see 2016’s image gallery + programme; delve further with 2014’s image gallery + programme; go even further back with 2012’s gallery + programme.